 Awkward Walk-In Meter: 1/5

-Adam: I really enjoyed this movie.
-I feel like it was a great adaptation of the most beloved animated film ever.
+I really enjoyed this Beauty and the Beast.
+It was a great adaptation of the most beloved animated film ever.
 I was satisfied with it but I know that it will always suffer from being compared to the animated version.
 However, it is totally worth going to see in the theater and enjoying with the whole family.